ctschroeder/tutorials/ou-create.md

 2. You should see a panel with a lot of applications.
 When you get to that panel, click on WordPress, and then click on “Install this application”

 3. You should get to a window with the Installatron install wizard:
-If you are using WordPress for your main website:  **make sure the DOMAIN is your website, and DIRECTORY is BLANK.
+If you are using WordPress for your main website:  **make sure the DOMAIN is your website using https not http, and DIRECTORY is BLANK.
 You may need to delete “blog” from DIRECTORY.**

 ![Installatron](https://github.com/ctschroeder/tutorials/blob/master/images/installatron.png)